MCCTeam/Minecraft-Console-Client/README.md

 Check out the [sample configuration files](MinecraftClient/config/) which includes the how-to-use README.
 Help and more info is also available on the [Minecraft Forum thread](http://www.minecraftforum.net/topic/1314800-/).<br/>

+## To ask for help

+Go to [Discussions](https://github.com/ORelio/Minecraft-Console-Client/discussions) and search for help.
+Do not ask your question at issue section.

 ## Building from source

 First of all, get a [zip of source code](https://github.com/ORelio/Minecraft-Console-Client/archive/master.zip), extract it and navigate to the `MinecraftClient` folder.